 The rise of digital coins flips this anachronistic industry on its head.
 Here are seven cryptocurrencies to buy as the blockchain revolution heats up!

-How to Invest In Cryptocurrency: Bitcoin
+Best Cryptocurrency to Invest In Now: Bitcoin

 As the “original gangsta” as the kids like to say, no conversation about cryptocurrencies to buy is complete without bitcoin.
 Admittedly though, the conversation is getting rapidly more difficult to engage.
 It’s always tough to convince the average Joe to plunk down $1,000 for a single share of Amazon.com, Inc. (NASDAQ:AMZN) or Alphabet Inc (NASDAQ:GOOG,NASDAQ:GOOGL).
 But over $5,500 for a single bitcoin?
 Surely, this is crazy talk!